Bunyip: Stocqueler's sightings and drawings, 1857

 In an article titled, 'The Bunyip', a newspaper reported on the drawings made by Edwin Stocqueler as he travelled on the Murray and Goulburn rivers: 'Amongst the latter drawings we noticed a likeness of the Bunyip, or rather a view of the neck and shoulders of the animal.
 Mr. Stocqueler informs us that the Bunyip is a large freshwater seal, having two small padules or fins attached to the shoulders, a long swan like neck, a head like a dog, and a curious bag hanging under the jaw, resembling the pouch of the pelican.
 The animal is covered with hair, like the platypus, and the colour is a glossy black.
-Mr. Stocqueler saw no less than six of these curious animals at different times; his boat was within thirty feet of one near M'Guire's punt on the Goulburn, and he fired at the Bunyip, but did not succeed in capturing him.
+Mr. Stocqueler saw no less than six of these curious animals at different times; his boat was within thirty feet of one near McGuire's punt on the Goulburn, and he fired at the Bunyip, but did not succeed in capturing him.
 The smallest appeared to be about five feet in length, and the largest exceeded fifteen feet.
 The head of the largest was the size of a bullock's head, and three feet out of water.
 After taking a sketch of the animal, Mr. Stocqueler showed it to several blacks of the Goulburn tribe, who declared that the picture was "Bunyip's brother," meaning a duplicate or likeness of the bunyip.
 The animals moved against the current, at the rate of about seven miles an hour, and Mr. Stockqueler states that he could have approached close to the specimens he observed, had he not been deterred by the stories of the natives concerning the power and fury of the bunyip, and by the fact that his gun had only a single barrel, and his boat was of a very frail description.'